Readme - Deployify server for Docker on Ubuntu

 # download latest backup binary cd /var/lib/deployify/ curl -L github.com/deployify/install-docker/raw/master/backup-linux -o backup-linux

-# backup sudo /var/lib/deployify/backup-linux backup {output-file}
+# backup sudo /var/lib/deployify/backup-linux backup

 # restore backup sudo /var/lib/deployify/backup-linux restore {input-file}